-David wanted to gradually transition from a deep depth of field to a shallow depth of field in one shot to blur the background and isolate the foreground subject to draw attention to the depth of field effect and effectively communicate to the regular user the capabilities of the P10 phone and artistic value that the feature offers.Read More
+David wanted to gradually transition from a deep depth of field to a shallow depth of field in one shot to blur the background and isolate the foreground subject.
+This draws attention to the depth of field effect and communicates to consumers the capabilities of the P10 phone and the artistic value that the feature offers.Read More